-Erysipelas is a type of superficial cellulitis (see Bacterial Skin Infections: Cellulitis) with dermal lymphatic involvement.
+Erysipelas is a type of superficial cellulitis (see Cellulitis) with dermal lymphatic involvement.

 Diagnosis is by characteristic appearance; blood culture is done in toxic-appearing patients.
 Diffuse inflammatory carcinoma of the breast may also be mistaken for erysipelas.

 Treatment of choice for lower-extremity erysipelas is penicillin V 500 mg po qid for ≥ 2 wk.
 In severe cases, penicillin G 1.2 million units IV q 6 h is indicated, which can be replaced by oral therapy after 36 to 48 h.
+An alternative parenteral therapy is ceftriaxone 1 g IV q 24 h or cefazolin 1 to 2 g IV q 8 h.
 Dicloxacillin 500 mg po qid for 10 days can be used for infections with staphylococci.
 Erythromycin 500 mg po qid for 10 days may be used in penicillin-allergic patients; however, there is growing macrolide resistance in streptococci.
 In infections resistant to these antibiotics, cloxacillin or nafcillin can be used.
 In Europe, pristinamycin and roxithromycin have been shown to be good choices for erysipelas.
-If facial erysipelas is present or if MRSA is otherwise suspected, empiric therapy should be initiated with vancomycin 1 g IV q 12 h (which is active against MRSA).
+If facial erysipelas is present or if MRSA is suspected, empiric therapy should be initiated with vancomycin 1 g IV q 12 h (which is active against MRSA).
 Cold packs and analgesics may relieve local discomfort.
 Fungal foot infections may be an entry site for infection and may require antifungal treatment to prevent recurrence.

 Last full review/revision May 2013 by A. Damian Dhar, MD, JD